alexhegit/NNparser/readme.md

 ##### Note:

-- For transformer models, [Huggingface's Transformer package](https://github.com/huggingface/transformers) should be installed.

-- For DIEN/NCF models, packages from [tensorflow/models](https://github.com/tensorflow/models) should be included.
+- For DIN model, packages from [tensorflow/models](https://github.com/tensorflow/models) should be included.
 A easier solution is to clone the codes to a folder, and add the folder into PYTHONPATH